SAP-samples/btp-developer-guide-cap/documentation/saas/cep/3-prepare-for-cf.md

     target-path: app/

 ```
-9. Update the `parameters` field of `incident-mangement-app-deployer` with the following value:
+9. Update the `parameters` field of `incident-management-app-deployer` with the following value:
 ```yaml
     parameters:
       config: